 If you experience app performance issues and you aren’t planning to send or store the document using a third-party (non-iCloud) Internet service, then save as package.
 Otherwise, it's best to save as a single file.

 Save as a package or a single file

-If your document, spreadsheet, or presentation is 500 MB or larger you might see a message when you attempt to save it:
+If your document, spreadsheet, or presentation is 500 MB or larger you might see a message:

 - Pages 5.5 or later: "Would you like to save this document as a package?”